Organic Gardening Composting

 Begin the compost by adding 12 inches of organic matter (kitchen scraps, yard waste, etc.).
 Then apply 1 to 2 pounds of high-nitrogen organic fertilizer such as dried blood meal, guano, or poultry manure.
 Finally, add 2 inches of native top soil.
 Continue building the compost pile in this layered fashion as you generate organic matter.
 The center of the pile should be concave to hold rain water.
 The center of the pile should begin to heat up within a couple of weeks.
 The composting process should be complete within two to three months, depending on material and outside temperature.

 Large material such as tree limbs, corn stalks, etc., should be chopped into smaller pieces to facilitate decomposition.
 Some materials, such as lawn clippings, will decompose very rapidly; others will require turning the compost pile (which aerates the pile) and adding more high-nitrogen organic fertilizer.
 This will restart the heating and decomposition process.
-Keep in mind that when making "organic" compost, you will not want to add lawn clippings or other substances that may have been treated at any time with a toxic chemical.
+If you intend to use the compost in your vegetable garden, and you want it to be organic; void of toxic substances, avoid adding lawn clippings or other substances that may have been treated at any time with a toxic chemicals or other toxic substances.

 Updates